 No. We will provide everything needed at our stays or camp.

-What are the group etiquettes I need to follow?
+What are the group etiquettes we need to follow?

-Do not argue with co-travelers or Driver or Trip Captain or Locals in Meghalaya.
+Please do not argue with Co-travelers or Driver or Locals in Meghalaya.
 If you need anything then politely request but not demand.
 Give respect and take respect.

 Finally do read Terms & Conditions of Meghalaya trip.
 If anyone violates the Terms in a way that causes inconvenience to Co-travelers or hinders the smooth running of the trip, it won’t be tolerated.